 However, if you use a different provider, or already have background checks on people in your database, you can manually track background checks instead of initiating a new check through Checkr.

 In order to access background checks, you must have background check permissions.

-Once you've enabled Checkr from Accounts, you can request a single background check, or you can request multiple background checks at one time.
+Once you've enabled Checkr in Accounts, you can request a single background check, or you can request multiple background checks at one time.

 If you initiate a background check in Checkr, it will not show up in People.
 In order to track background checks in People, you must initiate them in People.

 From a person's profile page, click Add Background Check from the security badge dropdown.

 From the Dashboard, click the Background Checks tab to order multiple background checks at once.